-In the Mediterranean Sea, angel sharks are especially threatened by habitat degradation and fisheries.
-High coastal urbanisation and increasing ocean use, can damage angel shark habitats.
-Yet, most significantly, angel sharks have been targeted for the meat for many generations in the Mediterranean.
-Specialised fishing gear was designed to easily catch them in large numbers.
-So, it is thought that population declines are as much as 90% over the past 45 years and there are now fears that angel sharks might have been so severely overexploited that they have been entirely "extirpated" from some regions (this means they have become locally extinct in certain areas of their range).
-Therefore, the IUCN Shark Specialist Group has recently produced a report about how to tackle angel shark declines in the Med (Gordon et al, 2019).
+In the Mediterranean Sea, angel sharks are particularly threatened!
+It is thought that population declines are as much as 90% over the past 45 years and there are now fears that angel sharks might have been so severely overexploited that they have been entirely "extirpated" from some regions (this means they have become locally extinct in certain areas of their range) (Gordon et al, 2019).

-The report lists three species of most concern in the Med: the sawbuck angel shark (Squatina aculeata), the smooth back angel shark (Squatina oculata) and the ironically named common angel shark (Squatina squatina), all of which are categorised as 'critically endangered' by the IUCN (Gordon et al, 2019).
+Three species of most concern in the Med are the sawbuck angel shark (Squatina aculeata), the smooth back angel shark (Squatina oculata) and the ironically named common angel shark (Squatina squatina), all of which are categorised as 'critically endangered' by the IUCN (Gordon et al, 2019).

 This also means that we cannot predict how their habitat might be affected in response to climate change, so we cannot predict how this might confound their protection (Gordon et al, 2019).

-The specialist committee came up with several goals to improve the conservation of angel sharks in the Mediterranean sea.
 Firstly, they discussed the importance of placing stricter controls on fisheries, which must be efficiently monitored.
-They suggested this could be achieved by improving cooperation with existing legislation.
-They advised that this would involve improving pubic education and engagement.
-They suggested running education events and producing species identification guides may help fishers to understand what they may legally catch.
-They suggested they should also include safe-handling techniques, to ensure that fishers can release sharks with minimal stress (in order to reduce "post-release mortality") (Gordon et al, 2019).
+They suggested this could be achieved by improving public cooperation with legislation that is already in place, by improving pubic education and engagement.
+They advised running educational events and producing species identification guides to help fishers to understand what they may legally catch, and include training on safe-handling techniques, to ensure that fishers can release sharks with minimal stress (in order to reduce "post-release mortality") (Gordon et al, 2019).

 They also discussed the need for improved data about angel sharks, which they suggested could be sourced from recreational ocean users.
 This would also involve public outreach, especially through angling clubs and licensing authorities, and through SCUBA groups or tourism companies.
 They also mentioned that collaboration with fisheries and other, separate scientific surveys could allow more data about angel shark sightings to be collected, in order to map their range and identify critical habitats.
 This will allow scientists to prioritise certain areas where protective measures should be implemented (Gordon et al, 2019).

-They also stated that habitat degradation must be reduced to protect angel sharks, especially in their critical habitats, like feeding, mating or nursery areas, This will mean monitoring coastal developments and producing environmental impact assessments (Gordon et al, 2019).
+They also stated that habitat degradation must be reduced to protect angel sharks, especially in their critical habitats, like feeding, mating or nursery areas.
+This will mean monitoring coastal developments and producing environmental impact assessments throughout the Mediterranean (Gordon et al, 2019).

 This sounds like an enormous amount of work, which will involve significant financial assessment... but, don't feel overwhelmed or disheartened!
 There are some incredibly talented and passionate people, who are extraordinary dedicated to improving angel shark conservation measures!
 So we can only hope that all their hard work is fruitful and we soon see angel shark populations begin to bounce back, as these protective measures are implemented... only time will tell.